lilianweng/lil-log/_posts/2017-12-15-object-recognition-for-dummies-part-2.md

 ) In Proc.
 IEEE Conf. on Computer Vision and Pattern Recognition (CVPR), pp. 437-446.
 2015.

 [5] Sermanet, Pierre, David Eigen, Xiang Zhang, Michaël Mathieu, Rob Fergus, and Yann LeCun. ["OverFeat: Integrated Recognition, Localization and Detection using Convolutional Networks"](https://pdfs.semanticscholar.org/f2c2/fbc35d0541571f54790851de9fcd1adde085.pdf) arXiv preprint arXiv:1312.6229 (2013).

----

-*If you notice mistakes and errors in this post, please don't hesitate to contact me at [lilian dot wengweng at gmail dot com] and I would be super happy to correct them right away!*

-See you in the next post :D